Q: What are the distances of each leg of the race for Sprint, Olympic, and Half-Iron distances?

 A: For the Half-Iron distance, fuel in the form of liquid and gel along with water will be offered at the run.
 Liquid fuel (no gel) and water will be offered at the bike.
 Aid stations will be available both out and back on the course.

-Run aid stations are every 1.25 miles and 15 miles on the bike (bike aid stations are only on the 1/2 Iron distance).
+Run aid stations are every 1.25 miles and 15 miles on the bike (bike aid stations are only on the Half Iron distance course).
 Fruit, pretzels, Gatorade, Pepsi, water and other snacks will be available at the run course aid stations.
-1/2 Iron run will also offer Hammer Gel.
+Half Iron run will also offer Hammer Gel.

 Q: Will food be available after the event?